 So what’s the bottom line?
 It’s best to avoid chainsawing in the rain if at all possible.
 If you must do it, take extra care and be sure to wear proper safety gear including a helmet with visor, gloves, and non-slip boots.

-If you’ve ever tried to cut wet wood with a reciprocating saw, you know it can be a real pain.
+You’ve ever tried to cut wet wood with a reciprocating saw?
+You know it can be a real pain.
 The blade gets stuck, the wood is hard to maneuver, and the whole process is just generally frustrating.
 So what’s the best way to cut wet wood?

-Can You Cut Wet Wood With a Jigsaw
+What to Do to Cut Wet Wood With a Jigsaw?

 Can you still cut it with a jigsaw?
 The answer is yes!
 You can definitely cut wet wood with a jigsaw.